© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Lower Min-y-Llyn Castle Mound is a scheduled monument protected by Cadw under reference MG130.
 View the official record →

-Lower Min-y-Llyn Castle Mound is a motte, a medieval earthwork fortification consisting of an artificial mound that served as a defensive stronghold.
+Lower Min-y-Llyn Castle Mound is a motte dating from the Norman period in medieval Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG130.

 Lower Min-y-Llyn Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Lower Min-y-Llyn Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG130.